The Ultimate Guide to Objectives and Key Results

 In 1974 John Doerr joined Intel and learned OKR during his time there.
 Doerr went on to join Kleiner Perkins Caufield & Byers, one of the first major investors in Google and became an adviser to Google in its very early days.
 Doer introduced OKR to Google’s founders, Larry Page and Sergey Brin, who implemented OKR at Google, which still uses it today.

-Current research shows that when comparing groups of employees who used OKR against those that don’t, those that used OKR proved much more effective in their jobs.
+Current research shows that when comparing groups of employees who used OKR against those that don’t, those that used OKR proved much more effective at their jobs, resulting in better performance and increased sales.
 In fact, the group who didn’t use OKR actively asked to be involved in the OKR process in future cycles.